 He noted that money can be generated by sports tourism, a growing sector in today’s travel ball world, by renting the entire facility for both children and adult leagues and tournaments.

-Fentress presented the recreation center idea to T&T Construction to get an idea on how much the facility would cost to build, with the company estimating the cost at between $8 and $10 million (another construction was also contacted and agreed with T&T’s estimate).
+Fentress presented the recreation center idea to T&T Construction to get an idea on how much the facility would cost to build, with the company estimating the cost at between $8 and $10 million (another construction company was also contacted and agreed with T&T’s estimate).
 The rec center equipment, Fentress said, would cost approximately $1 million.

 He added, based on other recreation centers in Kentucky, it would cost about $360,000 per year to maintain the building (estimated to be between 40,000 and 50,000 square feet).
 That figure includes two full-time employees and four part-time workers.